-- Schedule an appointment with a counselor each semester to check progress toward your degree. - If applicable, have an official copy of all transcripts (including those for AP exams, CLEP or IB) from other institutions SENT directly to the Admissions Office reflecting grades of all coursework completed. - Schedule an appointment with your counselor during your final semester to verify that all degree requirements have been met and complete a Graduation Petition (deadlines for graduation petitions are posted each term).
+- Schedule an appointment with a counselor each semester to check progress toward your degree.

+- If applicable, have an official copy of all transcripts (including those for AP exams, CLEP or IB) from other institutions SENT directly to the Admissions Office reflecting grades of all coursework completed.

+- Schedule an appointment with your counselor during your final semester to verify that all degree requirements have been met and complete a Graduation Petition (deadlines for graduation petitions are posted each term).

+- UCTP is University of California Transfer Pathway

-AA-T is Associate of Arts for Transfer
+- AA-T is Associate of Arts for Transfer

-$\ensuremath{\mathsf{AS-T}}$ is Associate of Science for Transfer
+- AS-T is Associate of Science for Transfer

-AA is Associate of Arts
+- AA is Associate of Arts

-AS is Associate of Science
+- AS is Associate of Science

-C is Certificate of Achievement
+- C is Certificate of Achievement

-CS is Certificate of Accomplishment
+- CS is Skill Certificate

-CN is Certificate of Completion
+- CN is Certificate of Completion

-CY is Certificate of Competency
+- CY is Certificate of Competency

-Please consult with a counselor to keep informed of the latest changes in graduation and transfer requirements.
+Please consult with a counselor to keep

+informed of the latest changes in graduation and transfer requirements.